 The following questions, as examples, require the location of sources which establish the history of a policy area:

 Researching policy history Use Library Search or a research database to find books or articles that provide an overview or discuss the history of a policy area.
 This may be useful in providing an understanding of policy differences over time and between governments.
 Material that provides theoretical consideration of policy and policy change can also be located in these secondary sources.

 refugee "government policy" Australia*

-The following reports/publications all provide information on services or issues relating to income support policy.
-All can be located using government websites or Library resouces.
+The following reports/publications provide information on services or issues relating to income support policy.
+All can be located using government websites or Library resources.

 The Australian Government website is currently not hosting any publications, including information on State Parliaments.

 You can use the following two sites to find Australian Government publications:

 Aboriginal and Torres Strait Islander peoples are advised that this website may contain images, voices and names of people who have died.

 The University of Sydney Library acknowledges that its facilities sit on the ancestral lands of Aboriginal and Torres Strait Islander peoples, who have for thousands of generations exchanged knowledge for the benefit of all.
 Learn more